-The Radio and Television program encompasses the
+The Radio and Television program encompasses

 the fields of broadcasting and cablecasting news,

 radio, television, film, multimedia, and concert

 productions, along with the expanding area of

 industrial video applications.
-The field includes all aspects of creation
+The field includes all

-and production both behind and
+aspects of creation and production both behind and

-in front of cameras and microphones on KSDS-FM and the television
+in front of cameras and microphones on KSDS-FM

-production facilities through theoretical and practical
+and the television production facilities through

-applications.
+theoretical and practical applications.
 The Radio and

 Television Department seeks to prepare the student

 The Radio and Television program offers five areas

-specialization: Radio; Radio and Television News;
+of specialization: Radio; Radio and Television News;

 Video/Film; Management/Sales; and Multimedia.